adot8/obsidian-notes/Red Teaming/Assumed Breach (RTO)/Domain Enumeration/BloodHound.md

 ```

 > [!NOTE] **Note**
-> Remember to remove the 'CertServices' collection method when using BloodHound legacy collector.
+> Remember to remove the `CertServices` collection method when using BloodHound legacy collector.